Huntza

-Huntza are a Basque folk rock band from Bilbao, formed in 2014.
+Huntza is a Basque folk rock band from Bilbao, formed in 2014.

 The word Huntza is a Basque noun which means "ivy".

 History

-The band was created in the streets of Bilbao, (Spain) in 2014.
+The band was created in the streets of Bilbao in 2014.
 All the members are from different towns of Gipuzkoa.

 The band first appeared on 8 March 2016 when they released the song "Harro gaude".
 In November 2016, they published the single "Aldapan gora", whose music video later became the most viewed song in Basque language on YouTube.
 The song was included in their first studio album, "Ertzetatik", released in 2016.

-In 2017 they published the single "Lumak" which contains two songs.
+In 2017 the single "Lumak" was released, containing two songs.

-In 2018 they published their second studio album "Xilema", containing the single "Lasai, lasai".
+In 2018 they released their second studio album "Xilema", with the single "Lasai, Lasai".